BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Conditions.md

 title: Understanding Osiris Rules: Conditions
 description:
 published: true
-date: 2026-02-02T19:38:28.827Z
+date: 2026-02-02T22:17:59.077Z
 tags: osiris
 editor: markdown
 dateCreated: 2026-02-02T19:25:49.163Z
 ---

-The [first guide in this series](/Tutorials/Osiris/Understanding-Osiris-Rules) introduced the basic structure of a rule, so now let's talk about the **conditions** we can use to control when the rule will execute its **actions**.
+The [first part of this guide](/Tutorials/Osiris/Understanding-Osiris-Rules) introduced the basic structure of a rule, so now let's talk about the **conditions** we can use to control when the rule will execute its **actions**.

 There are two categories of conditions in Osiris: